Hotmoka/hotmoka/tutorial/Takamaka.md

 > method, depending on their algorithmic implementation, actually
 > side-stepping the white-listing constraint imposed by Takamaka.
 > Java compilers currently do not generate other call-site resolvers.

+21. there are no native methods;

+22. there are no `synchronized` methods, nor `synchronized` blocks.

 Takamaka verifies the following dynamic constraints: